alfaloo/tp/docs/DeveloperGuide.md

   * Pros: Will use less memory (e.g. for `delete`, just save the person being deleted).

   * Cons: We must ensure that the implementation of each individual command are correct.

-## Planned Enhancements

-The MediCLI development team (consisting of 5 members) acknowledges the presense of known feature flaws in our system.
-Thus, we have planned the following 10 enhancements to be added in the near future.
-Please find them organised into their respective categories.

-### Appointment Functionality Enhancements

-<p>1</p>.
-Adding an end time to appointments

-Currently, the MediCLI system only stores the date and start time of an appointment.
-However, we recognise that in a fast-paced environment like a hospital, it'd be beneficial to also be able to indicate an end time for appointments.
-This is so that the doctor can be safely booked by another patient without worrying about potential clashes in appointment timings.
-* <b>Updated Command Format</b> - `addappt sdt/STARTDATETIME [edt/ENDDATETIME] dn/DOCTORNRIC pn/PATIENTNRIC`
-* <b>Example Input</b> - `addappt sdt/2024-05-20 10:00 edt/2024-05-20 11:00 dn/S1234567A pn/S1234567B`

-<p>2</p>.
-More robust appointment timing validation.

-Currently, the MediCLI system allows two appointments with the same doctor/patient and date-time to be simultaneously stored in the system.
-However, it is clearly impossible for a patient or doctor to attend two different appointments at the same time.
-Thus, we plan to implement a more robust appointment validation system to ensure that appointments with clashing or unrealistic timings can not be entered.

-<p>3</p>.
-Marking old appointments as completed.

-Even though the MediCLI system does not allow appointments to be made in the future, it nonetheless retains entry of completed appointments.
-However, there is currently no visual distinction between future, completed, and missed appointments.
-This can be rather confusing for the hospital clerks.
-Thus, we plan to add a label (just like the patient/doctor labels) in the top right corner of each appointment card to help better distinguish them.
-* <b>New Command Format</b> - `markappt index s/STATUS` (`STATUS` can be any one of {`completed`, `missed`})
-* <b>Example Input</b> - `markappt 1 s/completed`
-* <b>Example Input</b> - `markappt 2 s/missed`

-### Parameter Checking Enhancements

-<p>4</p>.
-Accommodate names with symbols and/or special characters.

-The name parameter is currently restricted to just alphabetical characters and white-space.
-However, we recognise the existence of names that contain symbols and other special characters.
-In the future, we plan to implement a more accommodating constraint that allows UTF-8 characters instead.
-This means that names of other languages will be accepted as well.

-<p>5</p>.
-Allow foreign patients/doctors to be added to the system.

-The current constraints for the NRIC and phone number parameters reflect the Singaporean format.
-However, we recognise that for foreign users, this can be rather limiting.
-Thus, in the future, we plan on introducing more refined parameter checking that allows international NRIC and phone number formats.

-<p>6</p>.
-Ensure each person being added to the system is unique.

-While the current MediCLI system already checks to ensure every person added is unique, it is only done by comparing the NRIC of the person.
-However, this should not be the only checking condition.
-Two entries with the same name, date of birth, and/or phone number should also be flagged as non-unique.
-Thus, we will devise a more holistic assessment criterion to ensure no duplicates are allowed.

-### User Interface Enhancements

-<p>7</p>.
-Refine the user interface when the window size is minimised.

-The current MediCLI system is not particularly flexible when it comes to window sizing.
-Users on smaller screens may encounter the issue of scrolling being disabled or labels being truncated if a long name is entered.
-In the future, we plan to make the UI more adaptive and friendly to smaller screens.

-<p>8</p>Standardise displayed information.

-For certain fields, the MediCLI system simply displays the text exactly as entered by the user.
-However, this can introduce inconsistencies in capitalisation (especially with the NRIC field) when displayed in the user interface.
-We plan on standardising these fields by automatically capitalising the users' input.

-### Feature Enhancements

-<p>9</p>.
-More advanced search options

-Currently, the `find`, `patient`, and `doctor` commands return all entries whose details contain any of the given keywords.
-However, this implementation is not particularly effective if the user would like to search for a person that matches all the provided keywords exactly
-(e.g. when searching for a person by full name).
-In the future, we plan to add more advanced search options to allow for easy querying of information.
-* <b>Updated Command Format</b> - `find t/TYPE KEYWORD`, `patient t/TYPE KEYWORD`, `doctor t/TYPE KEYWORD` (`TYPE` can be any one of {`full`, `partial`}).
-* <b>Example Input</b> - `find t/full John Doe`
-* <b>Example Input</b> - `doctor t/partial Smith Li`

-<p>10</p>.
-More detailed error messages.

-Some of the current error messages are not the most informative (e.g. If two patient NRICs are provided when creating an appointment, the system only prompts `This appointment is invalid due to invalid inputs.`).
-To decrease the learning curve for our system, we plan to replace all ambiguous error messages with more informative versions, e.g. `Please make sure the NRIC provided belongs to a person of the correct type as indicated by the prefix.`.

 --------------------------------------------------------------------------------------------------------------------